chameleon-ai/webm-guide/README.md

 ````
 And yes, this is still valid for any resolution because what's being calculated is a *resolution limit*.
 All `scale_to_1080` does is align the resolution with the baked in assumption in the curve fit, which make sure that smaller inputs don't get reduced in size too much.

+**This method is far from perfect, but it gets the resolution in the right ballpark most of the time.** In practice, there are other considerations, like the amount of motion in the clip, the number of colors, number of scene changes, and more.
+Getting the resolution right is more of a subjective process, so it's difficult to come up with a purely mathematical solution that works unless we result to complex solutions like image analysis.

 # Subtitles
 Subtitle burn-in is pretty easy in ffmpeg using the [subtitles](https://ffmpeg.org/ffmpeg-filters.html#subtitles-1) filter.
 You can specify external or embedded subs.
 - For internal subs: `-vf subtitles=input.mkv:si=1` where si is the subtitle index.